Best Practice

 This is too harsh and restrictive, but the argument that setters and

-getters violate OOP and encapsulation has some logic and validity.
-As such,
+getters violate OOP and encapsulation has some validity.

 setters or getters unless they are absolutely needed and there is no other way